-- Description the specific climate change issue and how that causes the Group down-side risk along with the implications. - Mitigation the plan(s) to reduce the impact of this risk or remove it altogether. - Probability the likelihood the risk crystalises. - Short-term impact an estimate of the financial impact in the next twelve months, if any. - Long-term impact an estimate of the financial impact beyond the next twelve months, if any. - Reputation consider if there is a direct reputational impact for the business. - Evolution whether the risk has increased, decreased or remains the same since the last quarter. - Risk Factor consider if the risk manifests itself as market, operational, business, credit or regulatory. - Priority climate-related risks are ranked high, medium or low in the context the specific division or corporate function.
+- Description the specific climate change issue and how that causes the Group down-side risk along with the implications. - Mitigation the plan(s) to reduce the impact of this risk or remove it altogether. - Owner the owner accountable for managing the climate-related risk. - Probability the likelihood the risk crystalises. - Short-term impact an estimate of the financial impact in the next twelve months, if any. - Long-term impact an estimate of the financial impact beyond the next twelve months, if any. - Reputation consider if there is a direct reputational impact for the business. - Evolution whether the risk has increased, decreased or remains the same since the last quarter. - Risk Factor consider if the risk manifests itself as market, operational, business, credit or regulatory. - Priority climate-related risks are ranked high, medium or low in the context the specific division or corporate function.